+'''

 sqlplus "/ "

+'''

+Note: When OracleInventoryAsSysdba=True and OracleInventoryUser is not set, ndtrack analyzes the services process listings to extract the SID of running instances of Oracle Database.
+It then identifies the user account that launched that process (which account is assumed to be a member of the dba group), and uses the same account name to take inventory of the Oracle Database instance.

+Tip: If you are setting OracLeInventoryUser, and the path used to start the target Oracle database instance included a symbolic link, you might also consider whether to set an environment variable for this account that identifies the ORACLE_HOME for the target database instance.
+For more insight, see UserDefinedOracleHome.

-Values / range An exact match for any Oracle user name that is either (as described above): • A current member of the dba database group on the UNIX host server An account on the operating system that is also registered in the database as an Oracle user, with OS authentication enabled and adequate permissions for inventory gathering.
-Default value None.
+An exact match for any Oracle user name that is either (as described above):

+- A current member of the dba database group on the UNIX host server - An account on the operating system that is also registered in the database as an Oracle user, with OS authentication enabled and adequate permissions for inventory gathering.

+None.
 (See note above for impacts when this preference is not specified.)

+dbauser

+Tool

-Example value dbauser Command line Tool Command line or config.ini for FlexNet inventory agent locally installed on UNIX only (ndtrack) in the Adopted case; or command line for FlexNet inventory agent collecting UNIX-based Oracle inventory remotely from an inventory beacon (ndtrack.sh), in the Zero-footprint case.
-Example -o OracleInventoryUser=dbauser Registry Installed by Manual configuration Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion in the config.ini or ndtrack.ini file:
+Command line or config.ini for FlexNet inventory agent locally installed on UNIX only (ndtrack) in the Adopted case; or command line for FlexNet inventory agent collecting UNIX-based Oracle inventory remotely from an inventory beacon (ndtrack.sh), in the Zero-footprint case.

+-o OracleInventoryUser=dbauser

+Installed by

+Manual configuration

+[Registry]\ManageSoft\Tracker\CurrentVersion in the config.ini or ndtrack.ini file:

+[ManageSoft\Tracker\CurrentVersion] OracleInventoryUser=dbauser